adonh/scheduler-eris-core/README.md

 ## Description

-Eris-core is a high level Cassandra driver, that builds on the [Astyanax driver](https://github.com/Netflix/astyanax).
+Eris-core is a high level Cassandra driver that builds on the [Astyanax driver](https://github.com/Netflix/astyanax).

 Key features:
  * Serializers for basic Scala types